interledger/rafiki/docs/transaction-api.md

    Then, Rafiki notifies the wallet operator to transfer `maxSourceAmount` of the quote from the funding account owned by the payer to the new account, reserving the maximum requisite funds for the payment.

 2. Cancellation.
-If the user explicitly cancels the quote, or the approval deadline is exceeded, the state advances to `Refunding`.
+If the user explicitly cancels the quote, or the approval deadline is exceeded, the state advances to `Cancelled`.
 In the latter case, too much time has elapsed for the enforced exchange rate to remain accurate.

 ### Payment execution